-Given the bottom shear stress, EFDC+ computes an erosion rate E{rate} for each sub-grid point.
-The propeller wash erosion rate is calculated using either the Original EFDC Sediment Transport approach (in g/m2/s) (Van Rijn, 1984a,b,c) or the SEDZLJ Sediment Transport approach (in g/cm2/s) (Jones and Lick, 2001) in accordance with the approach used for the general EFDC+ sediment transport processes at the model grid cells (in Step 11).
+Given the bottom shear stress, the EFDC+ propeller wash module computes an erosion rate $E{rate}$ for each sub-grid point.
+The propeller wash erosion rate is calculated using either the Original EFDC Sediment Transport approach (in g/m/s) (van Rijn, 1984a,b,c) or the SEDZLJ Sediment Transport approach (in g/cm/s) (Jones and Lick, 2001) in accordance with the approach used for the general EFDC+ sediment transport processes at the model grid cells (in Step 11).
 Additionally, this step computes the erosion rates for bedload and suspended load separately with respect to the applied bottom shear stress, critical shear stress of bed materials, and particle settling velocities.
 EFDC+ Theory Document Chapter 6 (DSI, 2020) provides detailed theories and mathematical descriptions for the Original EFDC and SEDZLJ Sediment Transport approaches.
-In Figure 3.7, the sub-grid points with a color ramp show an example of the resultant bottom shear stress or erosion rate, where red indicates high value and blue indicates low value.
+In Figure 3.7, the sub-grid points with a color ramp show an example of the resultant bottom shear stress or erosion rate, where red indicates higher value and blue indicates lower value.